 2 players from the opposing team on defense.

 As soon as the BALL crosses half-court a defensive player runs on.
 The defensive player must touch one foot inside the center circle before going on defense.

 If the offense scores or gets stopped.
 The defensive team goes down on offense against the opposing team waiting.

-In this article, we tried to cover the fundamental of a good transition offense that are used in new era of basketball.
+In this article, we tried to cover the fundamental of a good transition offense that is used in a new era of basketball.
 As we are trying to prepare our players for the basketball of today, we need to practice the art in that spirit.
-If you favor the old ways, your players are going to develop skills that are not going to help them play todays game.
+If you favor the old ways, your players are going to develop skills that are not going to help them play today's game.